Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 Violation of the normal composition of the blood can cause the formation of a large number of complications:

-• delayed child in mental and psychomotor development;
+• delay of the child in mental and psychomotor development;

 • epilepsy;